 If you’re flicking lures then the choices are endless.
 Our goto choices have been 4-inch jerk shads, and grub styles soft plastics and curl tails.
 These rigged on a 1/8 or 1/6 ounce jig head is a great combination for snapper and pinkies.
 Other good options include crab imitations, blades and vibes.
 When flicking a 3-5 kilo rod with a 3000 size reel spooled with 15-pound braid and equivalent leader is a great starting point.
 You could also try going ultra-light such as 2-4 kilo capacity coupled with a 2000 size reel.
 Spool the reel with 6 or 4-pound braid finished with a rod length of 4 pounds or 6 pounds Fluro carbon leader.

 Much patience is needed at station pier.
 Especially if you are targeting a bigger fish with heavier gear and big baits.
 It’s best to follow the tides.
 The low tide seems to bring good runs of flathead and salmon and the high tide consistently produces a good volume of snapper, pinkies and bream.
-With the hours of first and, last light are good times to fish regardless of the tides.
-The full moon is often a good time to target mulloway and gummy sharks and new moon to target snapper.
+The hours of first and, last light are good times to fish regardless of the tides.
+The full moon is often a good time to target mulloway and gummy sharks and the new moon to target snapper.
 Many of the bigger fish are often caught at night.

-Only 2 fishing lines permitted, Always carry your Victorian fishing license, and always follow catch limits.
+Only 2 fishing lines are permitted, Always carry your Victorian fishing license, and always follow catch limits.
 Where possible we encourage catch and release.
 If fishing from a kayak always take the necessary safety precautions and keep your distance from boats.
 Here is our guide on Kayak safety

 Paid parking is available though it is quite pricey.
 Those with a pass or disability are able to drive up towards the end of the pier.
-Your very elevated on this pier, so be wary of children not to go to close to the edges.
+You are very elevated on this pier, so be wary of children not to go too close to the edges.
 It’s also challenging bringing in a big catch.
 Often there are rows of fisherman everywhere so the biggest danger will be avoiding line tangles or walking behind someone who is casting, so be wary of those around you.

 Things to do in Port Melbourne

 Port Melbourne is a stylish township where high rise residential buildings and cafes run along the bay.
 It’s a great place for dinner with many restaurants along bay street.
-Your only a short distance away from the West Gate Bridge, Melbourne CBD.
+You are only a short distance away from the West Gate Bridge, Melbourne CBD.
 This stretch is very popular with walking, cycling and jogging along the paved walkways along the beach.
 There are also dog-friendly beaches.
-A great time to walk along the beach is on sundown.
+A great time to walk along the beach is at sundown.
 A scenic area is great for photo opportunities.
 Take the kids for ice cream and play in the sandy beach area.
 There are many piers along this stretch such as Kerferd road pier, lagoon pier, station pier and princess pier.
 Due to its deep waters, many large boats will be moored along station pier.
 Including the spirit of Tasmania, Queen Elizabeth, large shipping vessels and navy vessels.

-A short distance away you can take a hot air balloon ride and overlook the bay and piers along Port Melbourne.
+A short distance away you can take a hot air balloon ride and overlook the bay and piers along with Port Melbourne.
 You can also jump on board cruise ships that will take you around Port Melbourne, Williamstown and stretches of the Yarra River.
 Of course, this area is also well known as a top fishing location around Melbourne.
 Hence this Station Pier Fishing Guide.
-Deep waters easily accessible and wonderful catches of snapper annually.
+Deep waters are easily accessible and wonderful catches of snapper annually.